csdms/rpm-models/README.md

 ## The CSDMS repository

-Built versions of all of the models in this project are available from the CSDMS repository, [http://csdms.colorado.edu/repo/](http://csdms.colorado.edu/repo/).
+Built versions of all of the models listed here are available from the CSDMS repository, [http://csdms.colorado.edu/repo/](http://csdms.colorado.edu/repo/).
 See the [README.md](http://csdms.colorado.edu/repo/README.md) file